dotnet/AspNetCore.Docs/aspnetcore/mvc/razor-pages/sdk.md

 The Razor SDK defines two primary targets:

 * `RazorGenerate` - Code generates *.cs* files from RazorGenerate item elements.
 Use `RazorGenerateDependsOn` property to specify additional targets that can run before or after this target.
-* `RazorCompile` - Compiles generated *.cs* files in to an Razor assembly.
+* `RazorCompile` - Compiles generated *.cs* files in to a Razor assembly.
 Use `RazorCompileDependsOn` to specify additional targets that can run before or after this target.